AndrewMorelNJ/osticket-prereqs/README.md

 </p>

 <p>
-Install / Enable IIS in Windows WITH CGI
+Install / Enable IIS in Windows WITH CGI.

-World Wide Web Services -> Application Development Features -> [X] CGI
+Go to World Wide Web Services Application, Click on Development Features, and enable CGI.
 </p>

 <p>